 Water and sediment control basins (WASCOBs) consist of an earthen embankment or a ridge and channel constructed across concentrated flow paths to form a sediment trap and water detention basin.
 They help reduce gully erosion, remove sediment from runoff water, and reduce downstream flooding.
 You should use WASCOBs in combination with other practices designed to prevent soil erosion, like cover crops or conservation tillage.
 WASCOBs require engineered designs before implementation.

 Gypsum is a source of the essential plant nutrients sulfur and calcium and has significant benefits to water quality while improving soil health.
-Gypsum improves the structure of soils through a process called flocculation.
-Flocculation occurs when Ca overcomes dispersion effects of magnesium (Mg) and sodium (Na) by binding and re-aligning clay soil particles.
+It improves the structure of soils through a process that re-aligns soil particles.
 These re-aligned soil particles lead to better water infiltration and less erosion.
 Gypsum can also bind soluble phosphorus to soil particles keeping it in field and available to growing plants.
 Agriculture has used gypsum for many years as a calcium source because it does not alter soil pH.
 Sulfur in gypsum also aids plants in photosynthesis and the uptake of nitrogen.
 The ability of gypsum to improve water quality and provide needed plant nutrients makes it a win win for the farmer and Lake Macatawa.

 The MACC currently does not have a dedicated staff person to provide technical assistance to farmers, however, you may contact the Environmental Program Manager for more information: email@example.com or 395-2688.
 The MACC may also have financial assistance available through grants.
 Check the Current Programs page for more information.